brandonhall/node-social-auth-boilerplate/README.markdown

 * Google OAuth 2.0 aka Google+ Integration
 * Pass `req.user` to the Jade file via ExpressHelpers

-This code takes various examples from the DailyJS node tutorial series, the everyauth & mongoose-auth github pages and pieces it all together for a fully working login system.

 ## Install Notes

 You may require some dependencies depending on your setup.
 Node should warn you about what is missing.
 This is more copy/paste for your situation than a true boilerplate.